The Fortress of Ripafratta

 Between 1162 and 1164 the fortress grew in size and became a real castle.
 At about this same time, further walls were buildt to protect the village that represented the ancient core of the modern Ripafratta.
 Nowadays we can only see poor remains of these walls, and the houses of the village which were closer to the fortress have since disappeared.

 The conflicts between the two cities of Pisa and Lucca involved Ripafratta more and more, with military defence and attack operations.
 The castle was often the subject of paths and deals, or taken as a prize of war.
 The Rocca, after the war between Florence and Pisa that ended in 1254 with the defeat of the latter, was given to Florence as spoil of war.
-Furthermore, the Da Ripafratta had to sadly witness their fortress being given back to the city of Lucca, who was allied with Florence.
-On September 24th 1261 the Republic of Pisa declared war on Lucca again and took the fortress back; once in their hands, they doubled the number of soldiers inside the building, in order to keep it safe.
+As a consequence, Pisa had to sadly witness its fortress being given to the city of Lucca, who was allied with Florence.
+On September 24th 1261 the Republic of Pisa declared war on Lucca and took the fortress back; once in their hands, they doubled the number of soldiers inside the building, in order to keep it safe.

-The 1314 recapture by Pisa was another very famous moment in the history of the fortress: Ripafratta was back in Lucca’s hands, but Pisa's army, led by notorious leader Uggione della Faggiola, reconquered the fortress for Pisa - along with many others castles - in a spectacular cavalcade.
+The 1314 recapture by Pisa was another very famous moment in the history of the fortress: Ripafratta was back in Lucca’s hands, but Pisa's army, led by notorious leader Uguccione Della Faggiola, took back the fortress - along with many others castles - in a spectacular cavalcade.

 Florentine domain and renovation